Neeharikatelu/Major-project/README.md

 - Labeled Ethereum addresses for easy tracking.
 - Structured data to fit hypergraph construction format.

+- **Timestamp Conversion:**
+  Implemented in `timestamp.ipynb`, this notebook converts Unix timestamps in the transaction data to a human-readable `yy-mm-dd` format.

+- **Daywise Splitting:**
+  The `datewisesplit.ipynb` script splits the entire dataset into separate files for each day to facilitate daily hypergraph construction.

+- **Address Labelling:**
+  In `labelling.ipynb`, Ethereum addresses are labeled to distinguish between smart contracts and externally owned accounts (EOAs).

 ---

 ## 🔗 Hypergraph Construction